SBNSoftware/SBNSoftware.github.io/NAS_migration.md

 - remove the `build` folder,
 - remove the `localProducts` folder,
 - run `mrb newDev -f ...` with usual options to prepare the MRB development area.\
-Here the option `-f` is to allow to use a non-empty directory, as there will be your existing `srcs` folder.
+Here the option `-f` is needed to allow to use a non-empty directory, as there will be your existing `srcs` folder.

+> It is recommended to use the MRB development area from the old NAS app volume only to use what has been built there as it is,\
+while continue with code development on the new CephFS app volume.

 # Contact